Wisconsin Foster Care

 - Most children in the foster program are not available for adoption,

-up for adoption.
-In fact, foster parents became the adoptive parents
+for adoption.
+In fact, each year foster parents become the adoptive

-in 82 percent of 1998 adoption cases in Wisconsin.
+parents in approximately 80 percent of adoption cases in Wiscosnin.

 - Foster parents receive information about a child before they are